-Let’s face it: Getting in a productive flow doesn’t come easy.
-There are myriad things that can distract or make us unfocused at work—lack of accountability, boredom, a long commute, stress… The list goes on.
-But the good news is that our direct atmosphere is one productivity influencer that's within our control.
-While the wrong atmosphere can be distracting, the right atmosphere can stir the senses, motivating us to work efficiently and stay focused.
+Let’s face it: Getting in a productive flow doesn’t always come easy.
+It's normal to feel unfocused sometimes at work, but the good news is that our workspace has an influence on productivity within our control.
+While the wrong space can be distracting, the right atmosphere can stir our senses, motivate us, and help us stay efficient and focused.

 Start With Ergonomics

-Before getting into the specifics of your office décor, you’ll want to start by laying out a functioning working space, taking into account different working styles and requirements of the office, suggests Alison Davin of Jute.
-“Some people like to stand while working, and using a counter-height desk allows for that,” she says.
+Before getting into the specifics of your office décor, you’ll want to start by laying out a functioning workspace.
+"Start with great working ergonomics," Alison Davin of Jute Home suggests, noting to take different working styles and office requirements into account.
+"Some people like to stand while working, and using a counter-height desk allows for that,” she says.
 “Others like to spread out and have lots of room to keep piles of things close at bay.
 Someone else might prefer an L-shaped desk so they can move between two workstations or have two screens up at once."

+Similar to taking each individual's needs into account, consider incorporating large surfaces that can be multi-functional.
 Create different workstations that suit your staff’s personality and day-to-day logistical needs.
 Sometimes simple observation will be all you need, or you can try interviewing your staff about what a perfect environment means to them.
-Same goes for designing your own personal office.
-“Start with great working ergonomics,” she emphasizes.
+The same goes for designing your own personal office: What type of space suits your work style best?